 All supply chains are committed to eradicating on-farm mutilation with procedures such as fish fin clipping forbidden and pig tail docking only permitted with veterinary recommendation.
 We are committed to finding alternatives to all forms of livestock mutilation.

-All of this is particularly important to Waitrose, as we never buy livestock or meat on the open market.
+Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown below.
+These results are monitored by our farmers and processors.
+All of this is important to Waitrose & Partners, as we never buy livestock or meat on the open market.
 Instead we only work with farmers we know and trust and who share our values.

 Antibiotic usage data

-Industry sector targets were developed by Responsible Use of Medicines in Agriculture Alliance (RUMA) and industry for each livestock sector with the aim to reduce antibiotic usage by 2020.
-These are set out in the table below.
+A proactive approach to responsible animal health has been developed for all livestock supply chains in conjunction with veterinary advisors.
+Industry sector targets were developed by the Responsible Use of Medicines in Agriculture Alliance (RUMA) and industry for each livestock sector to reduce antibiotic usage by 2020.

 Auditing and compliance